Is Milk Just for Kids? No! The Anti-Aging Benefits of Milk

 Some studies show that increasing low-fat milk consumption may help achieve weight loss goals among postmenopausal women.
 And among both middle-aged men and women, consumption of dairy products, dairy protein, and calcium is associated with a more favorable body composition, highlighting how drinking milk can support a healthy weight.

 Milk is known for being rich in bone-health supporting nutrients like calcium and vitamin D. Vitamin D helps the body absorb calcium where it’s needed, like bones and teeth.
-Along with these bone-building superstars, milk also contains protein, magnesium, phosphorus, and other nutrients that support bone health.
+Along with these bone-building superstars, milk is a good source of protein, magnesium, phosphorus, and other nutrients that support bone health.

 An estimated 10 million Americans over 50 years of age suffer from osteoporosis, or low bone mass and quality.
 Having osteoporosis puts people at greater risk for experiencing bone fractures.